-'Beginnings Always Hide Themselves In The End': Mike Posner On Grieving, Growing And Moving On
+'Beginnings Always Hide Themselves In The End': Mike Posner On Grieving And Growth

-'Beginnings Always Hide Themselves In The End': Mike Posner On Grieving, Growing And Moving On
+'Beginnings Always Hide Themselves In The End': Mike Posner On Grieving And Growth

 To say that Mike Posner's career is unpredictable is an understatement.
 In 2010, his debut song, "Cooler Than Me," hit the charts worldwide, and to date has sold more than two million copies in the United States.
-But not long after the success of that hit, Mike Posner's career stalled, so he decided to take that time to co-write with other artists like Justin Bieber, the producer Avicii and Maroon 5.
+But not long after the success of that hit, Posner's career stalled, so he decided to take that time to co-write with other artists like Justin Bieber, the producer Avicii and Maroon 5.

-Then, in 2016, Posner once again saw success in his own solo career --- a remix of his song "I Took A Pill In Ibiza" became an international hit and was nominated for a Grammy.
-Now, Posner is back with his third studio album called A Real Good Kid, out on Jan.
-18.
+Then, in 2016, Posner once again saw success in his own solo career — a remix of his song "I Took A Pill In Ibiza" became an international hit and was nominated for a Grammy.
+Now, Posner is back with his third studio album called A Real Good Kid.

-This album was written while Posner was dealing with the grief of a break-up.
+The album was written while Posner was dealing with the grief of a break-up.
 It also came together while the artist was dealing with the death of his father, who died from brain cancer, and the death of his friend, Avicii, who committed suicide.

 "I had to go to the studio everyday and I was trying to just show up and record all the songs and do a good job and I was sad," Posner says.
 The song "Move On" helps encapsulate all these emotions.